tamarakaufler/go-calculate-for-me/README.md

 ## Monitoring
-The fe service is instrumented for monitoring with Prometheus.
+The api service is instrumented for monitoring with Prometheus.
 The scraping path is the default /metrics.
 Intrumentation middleware provides two custom
 metrics:
   - requests_total